ansonl/DEM2STL/README.md

 # DEM to STL workflow
 Convert DEMs with complex boundaries to STL models in preparation for 3D printing.

+### License

+- All files are released under [GNU Affero General Public License](https://www.gnu.org/licenses/gpl-faq.html).
+Copyright Anson Liu.

+- Licensing for this code is available for any usage that does not comply with AGPL.
+This includes nonattributed commercial distribution of models created using this code.

+- File `TouchTerrain_standalone.py` is provided for convenience.
+It is from the [TouchTerrain](https://github.com/ChHarding/TouchTerrain_for_CAGEO) project.

 ```
 Data working directory file structure details